zhaochen0110/Timo/README.md

 # **TIMO** 🌱

-This repository contains the code, data, and models for the paper "[TIMO: Towards Better Temporal Reasoning for Language Models](https://arxiv.org/pdf/2406.14192)".
+This repository contains the code, data, and models for the paper "[TIMO: Towards Better Temporal Reasoning for Language Models](https://arxiv.org/pdf/2406.14192)", accepted at COLM 2024.

 ## **Table of Contents**